UBC-MDS/Online-Shoppers-Purchasing-Intention-Prediction/README.md

 5. Run the report from top to bottom in the JupyterLab web application:
     - Under the `Kernel` tab, click on `Restart Kernel and Run All Cells...`

+To exit and clean up the container:
+1. `Ctrl` + `C` in terminal where you launched the container.
+2. Run the command `docker compose rm` in terminal.

 # Dependencies
 - [Docker](https://www.docker.com/)